Synonym(s)

 The interleukin-12 receptor is expressed on activated CD4+ and CD8+ T lymphocytes and on NK cells.

-The interleukin-12 receptor is primarily expressed on B cells.
-It is also expressed on activated CD4+ and CD8+ T lymphocytes and on NK cells.
-Signals from the ligand-bound IL-12Rbeta2 complex are transduced via the JAK2 and TYK2 pathways.
-Mutations in this gene lead to immunodeficiency syndrome(Immunodeficiency 30).
+The interleukin-12 receptor is primarily expressed on B cells, as well as on activated CD4+ and CD8+ T lymphocytes and NK cells.
+The signals of the ligand-bound IL-12Rβ2 complex are transmitted via the JAK2 and TYK2 signaling pathways.
+Mutations in this gene lead to an immunodeficiency syndrome(immunodeficiency 30)

-Suppression of interleukin-12 production is mediated by cytokines such as type I interferons, interleukin-10, and TGF-beta, as well as by prostaglandin E2 .
+Interleukin-12 production is suppressed by cytokines such as type I interferons, interleukin-10 and TGF-beta as well as by prostaglandin E2 .

-Interleukin-12 activates antigen-presenting cells such as dendritic cells, especially those with a CD1c+ phenotype, as well as monocytes, macrophages, and neutrophilic granulocytes.
+Interleukin-12 activates antigen-presenting cells such as dendritic cells, especially those with a CD1c+ phenotype, as well as monocytes, macrophages and neutrophil granulocytes.

 Interleukin-12 stimulates proliferation and cytotoxicity of activated NK cells, CD8+ and CD4+ T cells; furthermore of monocytes, macrophages and neutrophil granulocytes.
-In TH2 helper cells, it suppresses the production of interleukin-4, interleukin -5 and interleukin-10.
+In TH2 helper cells, it suppresses the formation of interleukin-4, interleukin-5 and interleukin-10.
 Furthermore, interleukin-12 induces antiangiogenic cytokines (potential anti-tumor effect) and suppresses IgE production induced by interleukin-4.
-These effects are accompanied by IFN-gamma production.
+These effects are associated with IFN-γ production.

-Interleukin-12 induces the production of other cytokines and acts as an endogenous pyrogen along with interleukin-1 and TNFalpha.
+Interleukin-12 induces the production of other cytokines and acts as an endogenous pyrogen alongside interleukin-1 and TNF-α.

 Interleukin-12 influences the course of infectious diseases.
 Some microorganisms such as Candida albicans are able to inhibit interleukin-12.

-Interleukin-12, along with interferon-gamma (IFN-γ) and IL-18, plays a key role in the development of Th1 cells.
-Thus, interleukin-12 influences a variety of immunological pathways; its general pathophysiological role can be defined as a broad Th1-type immune response against pathogens in general.
-Its potential role as a cancer therapeutic is of interest; a large number of publications are available on this topic.
+Alongside interferon-gamma (IFN-γ) and IL-18, interleukin-12 plays a key role in the development of Th1 cells.
+Thus, interleukin-12 influences a variety of immunological processes; its general pathophysiological role can be defined as a broad Th1-type immune response against pathogens in general.
+Its potential role as a cancer therapeutic is interesting; a large number of publications are available in this regard.

 You might also be interested in